diary001/lunebounce/README.md

-In order to use the webapp theme you must install [Tampermonkey](https://www.tampermonkey.net/).
+In order to use the extension theme you must install [Tampermonkey](https://www.tampermonkey.net/).

 You can install the extension theme for Moonbounce here: https://greasyfork.org/en/scripts/490018-lunebounce-theme